Paul Carus: Philosophy

-Religion of Science

 Carus was a follower of Benedictus de Spinoza; he was of the opinion that Western thought had fallen into error early in its development in accepting the distinctions between body and mind and the material and the spiritual.
-(Kant's phenomenal and noumenal realms of knowledge; Christianity's views of the soul and the body, and the natural and the supernatural).
+(Kant's phenomenal and noumenal realms of knowledge; Christianity's views of the soul and the body, and the natural and the supernatural.)
 Carus rejected such dualisms, and wanted science to reestablish the unity of knowledge.
 The philosophical result he labeled Monism.

 His version of monism is more closely associated with a kind of pantheism, although it was occasionally identified with positivism.
 He regarded every law of nature as a part of God's being.
 Carus held that God was the name for a cosmic order comprising "all that which is the bread of our spiritual life."
 He held the concept of a personal God as untenable.
 He acknowledged Jesus Christ as a redeemer, but not as the only one, for he believed that other religious founders were equally endowed with similar qualities.

 His beliefs attempted to steer a middle course between idealistic metaphysics and materialism.
 He differed with metaphysicians because they "reified" words and treated them as if they were realities, and he objected to materialism because it ignored or overlooked the importance of form.
 Carus emphasized form by conceiving of the divinity as a cosmic order.
 He objected to any monism which sought the unity of the world, not in the unity of truth, but in the oneness of a logical assumption of ideas.
 He referred to such concepts as henism, not monism.

 Carus held that truth was independent of time, human desire, and human action.
 Therefore, science was not a human invention, but a human revelation which needed to be apprehended; discovery meant apprehension; it was the result or manifestation of the cosmic order in which all truths were ultimately harmonious.

-Criticisms of Carus' ideas
+Criticisms

 It is claimed that Carus was dismissed by Orientalists and philosophers alike because of his failure to comply with the rules of either discipline.

 Legacy

 The legacy of Paul Carus is honored through the efforts of the Hegeler Carus Foundation, the Carus Lectures at the American Philosophical Association (APA), and the Paul Carus Award for Interreligious Understanding by the Council for a Parliament of the World's Religions (CPWR).
-Mary Hegeler Carus and their daughter Elizabeth Carus took on the editorial role after Carus' death.
+Mary Hegeler Carus and their daughter Elizabeth Carus took on the editorial role after Carus's death.